 More immediately still, a brain injury may result in a coma.
 Because of the severity of these injuries, it is important for anyone who has suffered an injury to the head to seek medical attention immediately, as well as to contact an experienced Michigan head injury attorney for legal assistance.

 Common Misconceptions About Severe Head Injuries

 - Myth 1: There must be a loss of consciousness after the accident.
-This myth has been disproven by physicians and scientists.
-A person does not need to be “knocked out” to suffer a TBI and even a slight alteration of consciousness could be evidence of serious head trauma
+This myth has been disproved by physicians and scientists.
+A person does not need to be “knocked out” to suffer a TBI and even a slight alteration of consciousness could be evidence of serious head trauma.

 - Myth 2: The victim must forcibly strike their head on an object.
 This is untrue as sudden, unexpected movements of the head can cause the brain to strike the inside of the skull and suffer serious damage and harm

 - Myth 3: There must be a negative result on imaging studies, like an MRI or CT Scan.
 It has been proven that a person can have serious brain trauma even with normal results

 - Myth 4: Most people recover within 6 months of an injury.
 Although some people may have full or partial recovery within six months, many people have lifetime problems that never fully resolve even with extensive therapy and rehabilitation

 Seizures that occur in relation to a head injury can be classified as Immediate (or Impact), Early (within several days to weeks of the injury), or Late (months to years after the injury, after recovery to the best-expected level of function).
 Head injuries can be broadly classified based on the extent of injury (mild, moderate, or severe) and on the type of injury suffered (missile or “penetrating” trauma, and closed or “blunt” trauma).
 Mild injury generally refers to the absence of injury to the brain or damage to the skull, and few neurological signs.